merely-useful/py-rse/index.md

 Once Git is configured,
 we can use it to track work on our Zipf's Law project.
-First, we need to make sure we are in the top-level directory of our project:
+Let's make sure we are in the top-level directory of our project:

 ```bash
 $ cd ~/zipf